 By Conor O’Brien, Occupational Therapist, Nuvance Health

-This Occupational Therapy Month, let me explain how hand therapy — my specialty — can effectively treat and rehabilitate people.
+Let me explain how hand therapy — a type of occupational therapy and my specialty — can effectively treat and rehabilitate people.

 - Ligament and tendon injuries